NNN: Next-Generation Neural Networks for Marketing Measurement: Related Work

 \section{Related Work}

-Our proposed NNN framework builds upon and diverges from several strands of research in marketing modeling, primarily traditional and Bayesian Media Mix Modeling, the application of neural networks in this domain, and the use of embeddings to represent media signals.
+Our proposed NNN framework builds upon and diverges from several strands of research in marketing measurement, primarily Media Mix Modeling, the application of neural networks in this domain, and the use of embeddings to represent media signals.
 This section situates NNN within this existing literature.